dmitryame/echowaves/README.markdown

       root /path/to/rails_app;
       internal;
     }

+## ASYNCRONOUS JOBS

+If you want to make some tasks asyncronous, set the USE_WORKLING constant in environment.rb to true.
+By default we are using RudeQ for store the jobs in the db, so no extra proccess to take care.

+To start processing jobs, run

+    script/workling_client start

 ## POST INSTALL

 Index data for Sphinx using Thinking Sphinx's settings (this rake task will create the settings file at #{RAILS_ROOT}/configuration/development.sphinx.conf)